Back SIDO Case Study

 Cloud9 Shortform Producer / Editor

 Applied and advanced through their process.
-My proven track record of knowledge in the esports space and ability to create moments that help shape narratives — that's what got me in the room.
+A proven track record in esports content and an ability to shape narratives around moments — that's what opened the door.